First Conte government: Supporting parties

-At its birth, the government was also supported by the Associative Movement Italians Abroad (MAIE), five deputies and two senators previously expelled from the M5S, one dissident senator from the South American Union Italian Emigrants (USEI) who later joined the MAIE and one deputy of Forza Italia (FI) who sarcastically voted in favour of it.
+At its birth, in addition to the M5S and Lega, the first Conte government was supported by the Associative Movement of Italians Abroad (MAIE), five deputies and two senators previously expelled from the M5S, one dissident senator from the South American Union Italian Emigrants (USEI), who later joined the MAIE, and one deputy of Forza Italia (FI), who sarcastically voted in favour of it.
 Ricardo Merlo, the leader of MAIE, was also named Undersecretary to the Ministry of Foreign Affairs on 12 June 2018.
-The government is also supported by the National Movement for Sovereignty, the Sardinian Action Party and the Italian Liberal Party (whose senators sit in the League group).

-Brothers of Italy (FdI), the parties representing linguistic minorities (Valdostan Union, South Tyrolean People's Party and Trentino Tyrolean Autonomist Party) and one deputy from USEI do not support the government, but affirmed their willingness to vote for measures that reflect their respective ideologies.
+The government was also supported by the National Movement for Sovereignty (MNpS), the Sardinian Action Party (PSdA), and the Italian Liberal Party (PLI), whose senators sat in the Lega group.
+Brothers of Italy (FdI), the parties representing linguistic minorities, such as the Valdostan Union (UV), South Tyrolean People's Party (SVP), and Trentino Tyrolean Autonomist Party (PATT), and one deputy from USEI did not support the government but affirmed their willingness to vote for measures that reflect their respective ideologies.